 We know that when it comes to this program of delivery we are seeing those results come through, because when you have a government that has a clear vision, that has a clear pathway to achieving it, that is how you achieve results, not by constantly being at each other's throats because you still cannot decide what you want your energy policy to be.
 When you have that, you have uncertainty, you have risk for industry and you have costs, and that is what we continue to see from those opposite.
 Again, I can only infer what I presume to be implicit support for the federal Liberal Party's nuclear policy.
 With the new deputy leader of that party I can only presume that that will continue, but I do not know.
 To rely on what the Liberal Party's energy policy will be in a week, let alone a year, is a fool's errand indeed.
 Whilst they continue to squabble over on that side and whilst they continue to tear each other apart because they do not have an interest in what is actually best for Australia's future, they will continue to do that.
 But over on this side we will continue with our plan to drive Victoria towards a renewable energy future that continues to have the cheapest power prices in the nation, that provides certainty to industry and to other stakeholders and that provides far, far improved sustainability outcomes.
 Countries such as those referenced by Dr Heath might not be moving in that direction, but many countries are.
-In Asia and in Europe countries are moving towards renewable energy, and if we were to go backwards or to go on some ridiculous detour, such as nuclear energy, which would take decades and decades and decades to build - if you can afford it; if you are not then slugging bill payers with the cost of it - we would then be delaying action for 30-odd years on other forms of renewable energy that we can do cheaper, quicker and more efficiently now.
+In Asia and in Europe countries are moving towards renewable energy, which would take decades and decades to build - if you can afford it; if you are not then slugging bill payers with the cost of it - we would then be delaying action for 30-odd years on other forms of renewable energy that we can do cheaper, quicker and more efficiently now.